jonathanbcarlson/revive-rss/notes.md

 - [ ] add dates to generated json
 - [ ] generate RSS feed
+  - note `mp_url/feed` returns the comments not the RSS feed
-- [ ] post RSS feed on a daily basis
+- [ ] update RSS feed on a daily basis (using Github actions maybe?)

 ## sanity check